scandihealth/lpr3-docs/src/aspects.md

     * ENCOUNTER_ALREADY_HAS_MAIN_CONDITION_OBSERVATION
         * MainConditionObservation `<extension>` cannot be added as the Encounter already has a MainConditonObservation
         * Example `<extension>`: b7023d7e-11ab-4270-9c20-3de02e908245
+    * CPR_AND_ALTERNATIVE_IDENTIFICATION_NOT_ALLOWED
+		* Cpr and alternative patient identification are not allowed at the same time
+    * MULTIPLE_ALTERNATIVE_IDENTIFIERS_NOT_ALLOWED
+		* Multiple alternative patient identifiers are not allowed
+    * INVALID_REPLACEMENT_NUMBER
+		* Specified literal value is not a valid replacement number
+    * ALTERNATIVE_IDENTIFIER_WITH_CPR_SYSTEMID_NOT_ALLOWED
+		* Alternative patient identification with cpr systemid not allowed

 ## Service endpoint setup